-Renault Group has also formed a partnership with Vulcan to secure low-carbon lithium and the alliance with Veolia & Solvay to recycle battery materials in a closed loop.
+Renault Group has also formed a partnership with Vulcan to secure low-carbon lithium and an alliance with Veolia and Solvay to recycle battery materials in a closed loop.

 Renault aims to be carbon neutral in Europe by 2040.

-In July, Renault announced s was part of two major deals that could see Chinese firm Envision and French firm Verkor build 74GWh of lithium-ion battery manufacturing capacity by 2030.
+In July, Renault announced it was part of two major deals that could see Chinese firm Envision and French firm Verkor build 74GWh of lithium-ion battery manufacturing capacity by 2030.

 Renault is partnering with Envision AESC— the battery arm of Envision Group— to develop a 9GWh gigafactory in Douai by 2024, with the aim of reaching 24GWh six-years later.